Depthmark/github-sts/docs/content/en/operations/upgrades.md

 **If every app stays single-instance,** series counts are unchanged: each of the metrics above still has exactly one series per app (per resource, per endpoint, etc.), just with one more label attached.
 A query that doesn't assert an exact label set continues to return the same result.
 Most dashboards and alerts need no change.

-**If an app adopts a pool of N instances,** that app's series count for each metric above multiplies by N — one series per instance, not one aggregate.
+**If an app adopts a pool of N instances,** that app's series count for each metric above multiplies by N: one series per instance, not one aggregate.
 A panel or alert written when the label didn't exist will now show, or alert on, N separate series instead of one.

 **Before** (single instance, or before upgrading):